Creature Commandos: The New 52

 In The New 52 reboot of DC's continuity, a new version of the Creature Commandos was introduced and featured in the pages of Frankenstein, Agent of S.H.A.D.E..
 This incarnation of the team works as field agents for the secretive organization S.H.A.D.E. and are led by Frankenstein.
-The rest of the team consists of Khalis (who appears to be an Egyptian mummy), Warren Griffith (a werewolf), and Vincent Velcoro (given vampiric powers through a modified version of the Man-Bat formula).
-Griffith and Velcoro were both originally humans who volunteered to be mutated by Dr. Nina Mazursky, who later mutated herself into an amphibious creature resembling a hybrid between the Gill-man and a mermaid (but favoring the Gill-man in actual appearance) in order to fight alongside the team.
+The rest of the team consists of Khalis (a mummy), Warren Griffith (a werewolf), and Vincent Velcoro (given vampiric powers through a modified version of the Man-Bat formula).
+Griffith and Velcoro were both originally humans who volunteered to be mutated by Nina Mazursky, who later mutated herself into an amphibious creature to fight alongside the team.
 Frankenstein's estranged wife the Bride was also a member of the team until leaving after learning the fate of her son, with Shrieve returning later on to re-team.